bilal-azam/SkillShareHub/README.md

 4. Search: Search for other users based on skills, view match strength.
 5. Skill Exchange: Request, manage, and track skill exchange sessions with other users.
 6. Notifications: View and manage notifications related to skill exchanges and other events.
+7. User Profile with Ratings: View another user's profile, including their skills and ratings, and submit a new rating.

 ### Components